ibm-cloud-docs/log-analysis/data.md

 Consider the following information when you export log data:
 * You export a set of log entries.
 To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
 * From the Web UI, when you export logs, you get an email that is sent to your email address, with a link to a compressed file that includes the data.
 To get the data, you must click the link and download the compressed file.
+Notice that the link expires automatically after 12 hours.
 * When you export logs programmatically, you can choose to send an email or to stream logs in to your terminal.
 * The compressed log file that contains the data that you want to export is available for a maximum of 48 hours.
 * The maximum number of lines that you can export is 20,000.

 To make the `EU-DE (Frankfurt)` location `EU-Supported`, the web UI export functionality is not available.
-Also, you cannot use the API to export data to an email address.
-However, if you need to export data from this location, you can use the export API to export your data to a local file.
+If you need to export data from this location, use the export API to export your data to a local file.

 Exported data is hosted in {{site.data.keyword.cos_full_notm}} (COS).